sigmod2027caps/CAPS-SIGMOD-2027/readme.md

-# CAPS: How-Much Provenance for Streaming Dataflows
+# How-Much Provenance for Streaming Dataflows

 CAPS is a lightweight provenance mechanism that reports how much each source contributed to an output: how many taxi trips from each borough are behind an hourly traffic report, for example.
 It asks the